-The academic directors listed in Section 4.1, as well as the CIO, provide academic leadership to their unit and are accountable to the Provost and to the university administration for implementing the plans, goals, and policies of the university.
+The academic directors listed in Section 4.1, as well as the Chief Information Officer, provide academic leadership to their unit and are accountable to the Provost and to the university administration for implementing the plans, goals, and policies of the university.
 The academic director has academic and administrative responsibility for ensuring the quality and effectiveness of the unit's mission and functions including but not limited to the unit's functional, administrative, instructional, research, and service components.
-The procedures on selection, appointment, evaluation, and reassignment of an academic director are in Appendix B.
+The procedures on selection, appointment, evaluation, and end of appointment of an academic director are in Appendix B.